petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 	--user "test@liferay.com:learn"
 ```

-In this command, `universityEnrolled` is the related relationship representing the university associated with each student. `universityName` is the field in the University object by which you want to sort the Student entries. `:asc` specifies that the sorting should be in ascending order.
+In this command, `universityEnrolled` is the relationship representing the university associated with each student. `universityName` is the field in the `University` object by which you want to sort the Student entries. `:asc` specifies that the sorting should be in ascending order.

 The JSON response should look like this: